 Did you know?

 In 1981 The Portsmouth Area Community Exhibits (PACE) was founded as a nonprofit, charitable organization for the purpose of honoring local area people for outstanding accomplishments and to provide forums and exhibits to honor those people.
-During that first year the board members of PACE researched names accomplished local people and began with a list of 97 people who had distinguished themselves beyond the local community.
+During that first year the board members of PACE researched names of accomplished local people and began with a list of 97 people who had distinguished themselves beyond the local community.
 The fields of endeavor for those people seemed as long as the list of names.
 There were artists, authors, actors, athletes, inventors, politicians musicians singers, educators and corporate leaders; and the list goes on.

-Two of the people on our famous list stood out as a national and world renowned individuals.
+Two of the people on our famous list stood out as national and world renowned individuals.
 They were Roy Rogers and Branch Rickey.
 All of you are aware that Roy grew up in Southern Ohio on a modest farm only a few miles from the spot on Duck Run where Roy and his family built their home.

 In 1982 PACE decided that our number one famous person should ave special recognition so they formed the Roy Rogers-Dale Evans Collectors Association and began planning an annual event.
-We collected 10,000 signatures from local people, bound the signatures in a huge album and send a delegation, with album to Victorville, CA to meet with Roy and invite him to a homecoming in Portsmouth, Ohio.
-The homecoming took place in the Fall of 1982; and in the Spring of 1983, we held the first western film festival then in the Spring of 1984, the Roy Rogers Festival began.
+We collected 10,000 signatures from local people, bound the signatures in a huge album and send a delegation, with an album to Victorville, CA to meet with Roy and invite him to a homecoming in Portsmouth, Ohio.
+The homecoming took place in the Fall of 1982; and in the Spring of 1983, we held the first Western film festival then in the Spring of 1984, the Roy Rogers Festival began.